singhAmandeep007/Covid-19-Tracker_World/README.md

 + Live data: Shows the most recent data, and updates automatically.
 + Tracking confirmed cases , recovered and deaths for each country using disease.sh api.
 + Sorting Tables for active cases,recovered and deaths.
-+ Map representation of Covid Impact in Each country.
++ Map representation of Covid Impact in Each country for each type along with detailed information on click.
 + Linear Graph to show increase in cases for each type per day.
 + Statistics: Including the Total number of confirmed, recovered, and deaths, per day in addition to total cases till now and percentage.
 + Responsive Application.